 An Introduction to PBL and Problem Development

 Day 1: An Extended Introduction to PBL.
-Similar to An Introduction to PBL, however, this workshop has an extended simulation that presents moments from several different stages of a PBL unit.
-Throughout the day participants alternate between being ‘students’ in a PBL problem and learning about the structure and goals of PBL.
+This workshop offers an introduction to PBL but carries it further with an extended simulation that presents moments from several different stages of a PBL unit.
+Throughout the day participants alternate between being “students” in a PBL problem and learning about the structure and goals of PBL.
 This immersive format beautifully illustrates the benefits of the immersive experience of a PBL unit for students.

 Summer workshops are available for districts interested in more comprehensive PBL curriculum development.
 These workshops are tailored to district needs and incorporate significant time for one-on-one mentoring from Dr. Gallagher.
-A three to five day workshop starts with the Two Day workshop described above; districts can then choose to incorporate one or more additional element described below.
+A three- to five-day workshop starts with the two-day workshop described above; districts then can choose to incorporate one or more additional elements described below.

-Layering Depth and Complexity into PBL units.
-With the basics of a PBL unit in place, discussion turns to incorporating ‘value added’ into the units through conceptual reasoning, higher order thinking tools, differentiated lessons and rigorous content.
+Layering Depth and Complexity in PBL Units.
+With the basics of a PBL unit in place, discussion turns to incorporating additional value into the units through conceptual reasoning, higher-order thinking tools, differentiated lessons, and rigorous content.

 Assessment in PBL.
 This workshop demonstrates how to build assessment portfolios from the student Problem Logs in a PBL unit.
-It includes how to structure formative and summative assessments to fit the PBL environment.
-Also included is a discussion of PBL research and the factors that are essential to ensure that students learn required content and skills.
+It includes how to structure formative and summative assessments to fit the PBL environment, as well as a discussion of PBL research and the factors that are essential to ensure that students learn required content and skills.

 PBL in Action.
-Turning from curriculum to instruction, topics for this workshop include ensuring the first day goes well, supporting self-directed learning, ‘metacognitive’ questioning, and classroom management.
+Turning from curriculum to instruction, topics for this workshop include ensuring that the unit begins well, supporting self-directed learning, metacognitive questioning, and classroom management.

 Productive Questioning in the Classroom.
-Teachers get very little direct instruction in effective questioning techniques, but good questioning skills are essential to cultivating students’ higher order thinking.
+Teachers get little direct instruction in effective questioning techniques, but good questioning skills are essential to cultivating students’ higher-order thinking skills.
 Too often, asking an effective question can seem like a hit-or-miss affair.
-Sometimes the kids respond brilliantly, sometimes questions fall flat.
-This workshop will start with a quick review of the basics of effective questioning and then move to practice in planning and asking questions.
-Teachers will also have a chance to try different methods of monitoring their questioning.
+Sometimes the kids respond brilliantly; sometimes questions fall flat.
+This workshop begins with a quick review of the basics of effective questioning and then moves to practice in planning and asking questions.
+Teachers also have an opportunity to try different methods of monitoring their questioning.

 Designed to Fit: Educational Needs of Gifted Adolescents.
-Adolescence may well be the most important time to provide differentiated curriculum for gifted students; ironically, it is the time when it is least likely to happen.
-The workshop begins with an up-to-date description of the gifted student at adolescence; comparisons between gifted adolescents and their teenage classmates provide a foundation for understanding why advanced students need something different from pure acceleration.
-Research on non-achievement and underachievement of gifted adolescents adds to this foundation.
-A final comparison, this time with adult experts, shifts the conversation from discussion of how gifted adolescents are different from their peers to how to maximize similarities they already share with adult innovators.
+Adolescence may well be the most important time to provide differentiated curriculum for gifted students; ironically, it is also the time when it is least likely to happen.
+This workshop begins with an up-to-date description of the gifted student at adolescence; comparisons between gifted adolescents and their average-ability classmates provide a foundation for understanding why advanced students need more than just acceleration of the content.
+Research on non-achievement and underachievement in gifted adolescents adds to this foundation.
+A final comparison, this time with adult experts, shifts the conversation from a discussion on how gifted adolescents are different from their peers to how to maximize similarities they already share with adult innovators.

-In the afternoon teachers will be introduced to a framework that explains why some students are resistant to the very kinds of thinking that are needed for expertise, and how to open the door to those forms of thought.
-Using brief case studies to ground the conversation, teachers will discuss the impact a student’s beliefs can have on learning and the importance of encouraging an advanced viewpoints.
-A description of ‘best practice’ in instruction for gifted adolescents is presented in this context; current models of curriculum and instruction are reviewed so teachers have methods to help students move from naive to sophisticated thought.
+In the afternoon teachers are introduced to a framework that explains why some students are resistant to the very kinds of thinking that are needed for expertise, as well as how to open the door to those forms of thought.
+Using brief case studies to ground the conversation, teachers will discuss the impact a student’s beliefs can have on learning and the importance of encouraging advanced viewpoints.
+A description of best practices in instruction for gifted adolescents is presented in this context; current models of curriculum and instruction are reviewed so that teachers have methods to help students become more sophisticated thinkers.

-The Twice Exceptional Student: Curious Dilemmas at the Intersection of Gifted and Special Education.
-Some gifted students, probably more than we know, are ‘twice exceptional’: gifted with Learning Disabilities, gifted with Pervasive Developmental Disorders, gifted and ADHD, gifted and… From identification to differentiation to socialization twice exceptional children require us to reconsider ‘standard practice’.
-What can or should you expect from a twice exceptional child?
-Does differentiation ‘look’ the same for the twice exceptional gifted child as it does for the typically developing gifted child?
+The Twice-Exceptional Student: Curious Dilemmas at the Intersection of Gifted and Special Education.
+Some gifted students, probably more than we know, are twice-exceptional—i.e., gifted with learning disabilities, attentional disorders, etc. From identification to differentiation to socialization, twice-exceptional children require us to reconsider what is considered “standard practice.”
+What can or should you expect from a twice-exceptional child?
+Is differentiation the same for the twice-exceptional gifted child as it is for the typically developing gifted child?
 Do developmental delays look the same when combined with giftedness?
 What role does giftedness play on an IEP?
-All of these issues will be explored during the day-long workshop through case studies, simulated exercises, and group discussion.
+All of these issues are explored during this day-long workshop through case studies, simulated exercises, and group discussion.
 Come prepared for an engaging, interactive day!